 For joint accounts, only one account holder needs to request the support.

+You can only request the temporary overdraft support once.
 If you feel you need longer than 3 months of support take a look at our money worries page for more ways we can help you.

 What happens if I don’t request further support?

 The previous temporary support measures ended on 23 July 2020.
 Your account has automatically gone back to its standard features, charges and interest rates.
 If you feel that you are still financially impacted by coronavirus you can request further temporary overdraft support for 3 months.

 Will you automatically be increasing my overdraft limit to £500?

 No, your existing arranged overdraft limit won’t change.
 If you’d like to ask for a new overdraft or increase an existing one with Santander, you can request this in Online Banking by clicking the ‘Manage Overdraft’ tab in ‘My Account & Transactions’ section.

 My overdraft interest rate is currently less than 19.90% EAR variable, does this mean I will be worse off?